seankmartin/made-mistakes-gatsby/src/posts/python/using-python.md

 ```

 ## Building an executable

-So, your code has a GUI and you want to provide an executable - read on!
+Say your code has a GUI and you want to provide an executable.
-Two main options, using TODO check its name, think it is pybuild or something, have the name around.
+Two main options, the first is using [pyinstaller](https://pyinstaller.readthedocs.io/en/stable/).
-The other one is to use the fbs build system, which is actually very nice.
+The other one is to use the [fbs build system](https://build-system.fman.io/), which is further described on this website [here](https://seankmartin.netlify.app/python/using_fbs/).

 ## Further reading

 1. [A more in depth guide to flake8](https://medium.com/python-pandemonium/what-is-flake8-and-why-we-should-use-it-b89bd78073f2)
 2. [A more in depth guide to PyPI packaging](https://medium.com/@joel.barmettler/how-to-upload-your-python-package-to-pypi-65edc5fe9c56)
 3. [An idiots guide to Sphinx documentation](https://samnicholls.net/2016/06/15/how-to-sphinx-readthedocs/#disqus_thread)
 4. [The actual Sphinx guide instead of this garbage](https://www.sphinx-doc.org/en/master/usage/quickstart.html)
+5. [Flit](https://docs.python.org/3/library/ast.html) and [Poetry](https://python-poetry.org/) as alternative ways to a `setup.py` file for installing a package and uploading to PyPI.